Memphis vs. Florida Atlantic Predictions & Picks - NCAA Tournament First Round

 Under (152.5)

-Memphis' record against the spread this season is 17-13-0, and Florida Atlantic's is 19-11-0.
-A total of 16 out of the Tigers' games this season have gone over the point total, and 17 of the Owls' games have gone over.
-The teams average 158.6 points per game, 6.1 more points than this matchup's total.
-In the past 10 games, Memphis is 7-3 against the spread and 8-2 overall while Florida Atlantic has gone 5-5 against the spread and 9-1 overall.
+Memphis' record against the spread so far this season is 17-13-0, and Florida Atlantic's is 19-11-0.
+The Tigers are 16-14-0 and the Owls are 17-13-0 in terms of going over the point total.
+The teams score an average of 158.6 points per game, 6.1 more points than this matchup's total.
+Memphis is 7-3 against the spread and 8-2 overall in its last 10 contests, while Florida Atlantic has gone 5-5 against the spread and 9-1 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.